The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Okayama, JP

-Hiroyuki Ishiura practices in Okayama, Japan.
+Hiroyuki Ishiura practices practicing medicine in Okayama, Japan.
 Mr. Ishiura is rated as an Elite expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Neuronal Intranuclear Inclusion Disease (NIID), Paraplegia, Spastic Paraplegia Type 7, Acute Cerebellar Ataxia, and Bone Marrow Transplant.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Neuronal Intranuclear Inclusion Disease (NIID), Paraplegia, Spastic Paraplegia Type 7, Acute Cerebellar Ataxia, and Bone Marrow Transplant.

 Elite in Acute Cerebellar Ataxia